aws-samples/aws-cdk-examples/typescript/cognito-idp/README.md

-# A web site and REST API with Cognito authentication using the Facebook identity pool provider
+# A web site and REST API with Cognito authentication (user pools) using the Facebook identity provider

 The example will show you how to create the following: